3 Strategies to promote wellness in the workplace

 3. Mindfulness matters

 Taking time to mentally decompress can have a huge impact on employee performance.
 The importance of this is increasing, so much so that the National Business Group on Health found that 87% of employers offer emotional or mental well-being programs.

 Bottom line: it’s important to encourage your employees to take moments for themselves.
 Encouraging employees to practice mindfulness can have a positive impact not just on their well-being, but on your organization’s overall success as well.

 - Schedule time after large presentations or meetings to “cool down.”

 - Encourage employees to take 10-minute mindfulness breaks throughout the day.

 - Take a mindful moment before meetings for everyone to mentally prepare and collect themselves.

-Well-being at work is essential to retain employees and enable them to be their best selves — and it’s important to stay on top of how you can continue to improve well-being in the workplace.
+Well-being at work is essential to retain employees and enable them to be their best selves — and it’s important to stay on top of how to promote employee well-being in the workplace so you can continue to improve well-being at work.